National Institutes of Health

 - The primary NIH organization for research on Diagnostic Imaging is the National Institute of Biomedical Engineering and Bioimaging

-Diagnostic imaging refers to technologies that doctors use to look inside your body for clues about a medical condition.
+Diagnostic imaging lets doctors look inside your body for clues about a medical condition.
 A variety of machines and techniques can create pictures of the structures and activities inside your body.
-The technology your doctor uses will depend on your symptoms and the part of your body being examined.
-X-rays, CT scans, nuclear medicine scans, MRI scans and ultrasound are all types of diagnostic imaging.
+The type of imaging your doctor uses depends on your symptoms and the part of your body being examined.
+They include

 Many imaging tests are painless and easy.
-Some require you to stay still for a long time inside a machine, though.
+Some require you to stay still for a long time inside a machine.
 This can be uncomfortable.
-Certain tests involve radiation, but these are generally considered safe because the dosage is very low.
+Certain tests involve exposure to a small amount of radiation.

-For some imaging tests, a tiny camera attached to a long, thin tube is inserted in your body.
+For some imaging tests, doctors insert a tiny camera attached to a long, thin tube into your body.
 This tool is called a scope.
-The doctor moves it through a body passageway or opening to see inside a particular organ, such as your heart, lungs or colon.
+The doctor moves it through a body passageway or opening to see inside a particular organ, such as your heart, lungs, or colon.
 These procedures often require anesthesia.